A Top Recruiting Trend Review: Social Media Sourcing

-A top recruiting trend we’re seeing for 2017 at Helios HR is a shift between social media platform use.
-For years, we’ve seen recruiters use LinkedIn as a primary tool to find passive candidates.
+A top recruiting trend we're seeing for 2017 at Helios HR is a shift between social media platform used for candidate sourcing.
+For years, we’ve seen recruiting firms like ours, use LinkedIn as a primary tool to find passive candidates.
 As this site continues to become more saturated and competitive in the war for talent, we believe recruiters utilize other social media platforms such as Facebook, Instagram, and Snapchat to find passive candidates on a much greater scale.

 Social Media Sourcing Strategies

 What’s great about utilizing Facebook, Twitter and Instagram as part of your recruiting sourcing strategy is that the hashtags and posts can be shared across the various networks, giving your message a larger opportunity to be discovered.
 Recruiters can also use the direct messaging feature with Instagram to send prospective candidates job postings or share the corporate culture through short videos and pictures stories with Instagram snaps.